moccu/picnic/README.md

 by default a &#x60;&lt;ul&gt;&#x60;-list into the given element.
 All children (models of the collection) will be rendered as &#x60;&lt;li&gt;&#x60;-elements into the list element.

-The simplest way to create a childview is to inherit from picnic&#x27;s [Template-View](#Template-View)
+The simplest way to create a child view is to inherit from picnic&#x27;s [Template-View](#Template-View)

 `import View from 'picnic/core/views/Collection'`